First Light Series

 THE BOAT HOUSE CAFÉ

-The islanders of Chappaquiddick have a saying: “Some come here to hide; others to heal.”
+The islanders of Martha's Vinyard have a saying: “Some come here to heal - others come to hide.”

 Historical Fiction, 344 pages, 5 x 8